Practice questions

 $=140x+4x^2$

-This area can be equal to or less than the available material of area 296 ft2.
+This area can be at most the available material, 296 ft2.
 So, for the maximum area,

 $140x+4x^2=296$